ericstrobl/CCI/README.md

-# CCI
+# Cyclic Causal Inference (CCI)

-Cyclic Causal Inference
+A constraint-based algorithm for causal discovery with cycles, latent variables and/or selection bias.